damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 ### Create issues

-During your interaction with the customers you will most likely need to create an issue, either for a feature request, for a bug, or for further documentation.
+During your interaction with the customers you will most likely need to create or update an issue, either for a feature request, for a bug, or for further documentation.
 Since we do everything in the open, it is good practice to send the link of the issue to the requesting customer, so that they can also keep an eye on the discussion there, and weigh in if necessary.

+Workflow for creating an issue:

+- Visit the issues page of the project, [CE example here](https://gitlab.com/gitlab-org/gitlab-ce/issues)
+- Search to make sure the issue doesn't already exist
+- Click **New Issue**
+- Choose a template from the **Choose a template** dropdown and take a look at the **Typical kinds of issues created** below.
+- Fill in all the relevant sections
+- Assign it to someone, choose an expert [here](https://about.gitlab.com/team/) or feel free to ask in the #support channel on slack who it should be assigned to.
+Do not worry that you are assigning someone a job when you don't even know them and they might be much more senior than you, if it's not appropriate for them, they will know the right person to assign it to and do that.

 Typical kinds of issues created: